Canyildiz1386/InvTrackPro/essay.md

 generator.summary()
 ```

-In this implementation, the generator is composed of fully connected layers (also known as **dense layers**) that progressively transform a 100-dimensional input vector (representing random noise) into a 28x28 image.
-The activation function used for most layers is **ReLU (Rectified Linear Unit)**, a common choice for deep learning models due to its ability to introduce non-linearity, which helps the model learn complex patterns.
-The final layer uses a **sigmoid activation function**, which ensures that the pixel values of the generated images are constrained between 0 and 1, matching the range of the training images.
+In this implementation, the generator is made up of dense layers.
+Dense layers keep on transforming a \\(100\\)-dimensional input vector, random noise, into a \\(28\\ times 28\\) image.
+Most of the layers utilize the ReLU (Rectified Linear Unit) activation function, which is widely popular in deep learning models for adding non-linearity to the model to help it learn complex patterns within the training set.
+The last layer activates with a sigmoid function that helps ensure pixel values of generated images lie between \\(0\\) and \\(1\\), comparable to the training images.

 ---

 ### **4. Code Implementation (800 words + Code)**

-Now that the generator component of the GAN is built, we proceed to implement the **discriminator**.
-The discriminator is a neural network that attempts to classify images as either real (from the training dataset) or fake (generated by the generator).
-The discriminator is trained to maximize its accuracy in distinguishing between real and fake images, while the generator is trained to create images that can "fool" the discriminator.
+We shall now move on to the implementation of the discriminator that has been created after the generator component of GAN.
+The discriminator is a neural network that is attempting to classify images as real-from the training dataset-or fake-generated by the generator.
+The discriminators are trained to maximize their classification accuracy of real and fake images, while the generator is trained to generate images that can "fool" the discriminator.

 #### **4.1 Full GAN Model**

-Below is the code for implementing both the generator and the discriminator, and for compiling them into a full GAN:
+Here follows the concoction of the generator and the discriminator implementation to be compiled into one full GAN:

 ```python
 def build_discriminator():